Laird A. Fairchild

 Laird A. Fairchild is a principal with Hunter Chase Construction and Development and is the lead developer for The Baker Hotel and Spa.
 A leader in the real estate industry, Fairchild has served in a number of executive roles, beginning with a vice president and national accounts real estate lending officer position with KeyBank National Association’s Commercial Real Estate Division.
 In this role, he initiated a relationship with more than a dozen prominent Real Estate Investment Trusts and developed a national accounts portfolio in excess of $1 billion.
 Fairchild then became the senior vice president and managing director for KeyBank’s Real Estate Equity Group, overseeing more than $500 million in real estate mezzanine and equity investments.
 Following his time with KeyBank, he joined the team at HCCD, where he manages the sourcing, underwriting, negotiating and closing of real estate investments, as well as oversees all operations in Dallas.
 Fairchild received his Bachelor of Arts in finance from Miami University and holds a Master of Business Administration from Case Western Reserve University.

-Chad Patton is the first vice president branch manager with Wells Fargo Advisors and is responsible for the development of The Baker Hotel and Spa.
+Chad Patton is in the financial services industry and is responsible for the development of The Baker Hotel and Spa.
 Patton’s extensive leadership portfolio began with a business area manager position at Parke-Davis/Pfizer and national sales director and an associate director or marketing role at Valeant Pharmaceuticals, where he oversaw oncology marketing.
-He then took on a number of vice president positions, beginning with Bernstein Global Wealth Management and Merrill Lynch before joining Wells Fargo Advisors.
+He then took on a number of vice president positions, beginning with Bernstein Global Wealth Management and Merrill Lynch before joining his current firm.
 A leader in his community, he also serves as a second term councilman for the city of Southlake and as a member of the Tarrant County Family Law Bar Association, the Tarrant County Probate Bar Association and the Southlake Executive Forum.
 Patton received a Bachelor of Science in health administration from the University of Illinois Urbana-Champaign and attended graduate school at the University of St. Francis.